Knotty Ash

-Knotty Ash is an area of Liverpool, Merseyside, England, and a Liverpool City Council Ward.
-Historically in Lancashire, the population at the 2001 Census was 13,200, increasing to 13,312 at the 2011 Census.
-Knotty Ash is well known as the home of comedian Ken Dodd, who often mentioned it in his act.
+Knotty Ash is an area of Liverpool, Merseyside, England, and a Liverpool City Council Ward, historically in Lancashire.
+The population at the 2001 Census was 13,200, increasing to 13,312 at the 2011 Census.
+Knotty Ash is well known as the home of comedian Sir Ken Dodd, who often mentioned it in his act.

 Description

 Knotty Ash is a small area on the eastern fringe of Liverpool and neighbours the West Derby, Old Swan, Broadgreen, Dovecot and Huyton districts.
 Its name is derived from a gnarled ash tree which formerly stood near the present-day Knotty Ash public house.
 In 2004, comedian and local resident Ken Dodd planted a new ash tree close to the site of the original.

 Governance

-Knotty Ash is represented on Liverpool City Council by three councillors and is wholly within the Liverpool West Derby constituency.
-The current MP is Ian Byrne, Labour, since 2019.
+Knotty Ash is represented on Liverpool City Council by three councillors, and is wholly within the Liverpool West Derby constituency.
+The current MP is Ian Byrne (Labour), who has represented the seat since 2019.

 Education

-Knotty Ash contains the special needs secondary school Clifford Holroyde and a primary school, Knotty Ash CP.
+Knotty Ash has the special needs secondary school Clifford Holroyde and a primary school, Knotty Ash CP.